 Plan to pick up fresh local goods and produce at Tualatin Valley’s many farmers’ markets.
 Weekday and weekend markets feature tasty fruits, vegetables and handmade items that make great souvenirs.
 Sample the best fresh foods of the region at their seasonal peak and create your own appetizing meal.

 When exploring on a road trip, pick up after yourself and leave the area better than you found it.
 To make this easy, bring a roll of trash bags with you in your car and clean up after any outdoor activities like picnics.

-Don’t forget that Washington County is still in Phase 1 of Oregon’s reopening plan and many things are not operating as they used to.
 Remember to practice physical distancing and bring a mask on your travels as Oregon requires them both inside public buildings and outside in areas you can’t practice physical distancing.